 - 2.Person Responsible for Overseeing Dialogue with Shareholders

 - The Director and General Manager of the Business Administration Division oversees dialogues with shareholders.
-The Business Planning Department serves as the liaison for dialogues with institutional investors, and when necessary, responds in cooperation with the related departments.
+The Public & Investors Relations Department, Business Administration Division serves as the liaison for dialogues with institutional investors, and when necessary, responds in cooperation with the related departments.